How to eat healthy at a BBQ!

-With Australian summer right around the corner, the season for BBQ’s and parties has begun!
-While I encourage you to enjoy eating the foods you love once in awhile, if you have a BBQ or party on each week, this could seriously derail your weight loss progress.
-So instead of declining the invites and sitting at home feeling sorry for yourself, here are some of the best ways to eat healthy at a BBQ or party!
+While I encourage you to enjoy eating the foods you love once in awhile, if you have a barbecue or party on each week, this could seriously derail some of your healthy eating habits.
+So instead of declining the invites and sitting at home feeling sorry for yourself, here are some of the best ways to eat healthy at a barbecue or party!

 Bring a Dish

 Most people like to offer to bring a dish to a BBQ, if they aren’t already asked to contribute.
 This is your opportunity to bring something healthy, so use it wisely!
 Instead of thinking of the typical BBQ fare such as sweets, mayo loaded salads and burgers and nachos, try to find healthier alternatives to these foods.
 Stick to lean meats, salads made with vinaigrette, frozen fruit pops and fruit salads.
 This way you are still making a contribution whilst also giving yourself a healthy option to choose!